Reky Rahayu

-Reky Rahayu (born 8 May 1993) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Persib Bandung.
+Reky Rahayu (born 8 May 1993) is an Indonesian professional footballer who plays as a goalkeeper for Championship club PSMS Medan.

 Club career

 Persita Tangerang

 In 2013, Reky signed a contract with Persita Tangerang.
 Reky made his debut after he promotion to senior team of Persita Tangerang against Persib Bandung in 2013 Indonesia Super League. and in 2017 season, he returned to joined Persita Tangerang.

 Persija Jakarta

 In February 2016, Reky signed one-year contract with Persija Jakarta for plays in the 2016 Indonesia Soccer Championship A.